JUNE

 “What has my looks got to do with it?”

 June looked at him—really looked at him this time.
-His hair was cut really close to his head, his weird eyes looked…well, weird.
-Every line that made up his facial feature and physical frame looked perfectly drawn, like he was created with a ruler and careful measurements.
+His white hair was cut close to his scalp at the back and sides while the middle was full and partially hung over his forehead.
+His weird eyes looked… well, weird.
+Every line that made up his facial features and frame looked perfectly drawn—like he was created with a ruler and careful measurements.
 The only unusual thing, apart from his eyes, were three lines of strange writings tattooed across the side of his neck.

 “Well, now you know what death looks like.”
-Death shrugged and smiled.
+Death gave a small shrug and smiled.
+The action made his youthful innocent appearance even more apparent.

 June shook her head to clear it.
 Death is bad, he is the one that causes untold sorrow all over the world, daily!
 I should not be having a conversation with him.
 She thought.